athola/athola/README.md

 ## Background

-Started with a math degree from UT Austin, developed a passion for cybersecurity through CTFs and reverse engineering challenges.
+Graduated with a math degree from UT Austin, developed a passion for cybersecurity through CTFs and reverse engineering challenges.
 Spent a lot of time with Ghidra and Python scripts reverse engineering interesting binaries.
 Even got to hack Nissan ECUs for a living!

 These days I split time between:
 - **Managing people** (6 direct reports, lots of 1:1s and technical mentoring)
-- **Writing code** (mostly Rust for performance-critical stuff, Python for automation)
+- **Writing code** (mostly Rust for performance-critical stuff, Shell/Python for automation)
 - **Making decisions** about system architecture and technology choices
 - **Research** into network graph algorithms and ML applications in security